anelendata/dbt-ksql/README.md

 This project is in a proof-of-concept phase.

-We are trying to use dbt to manage ksqlDB by
+We are using part of dbt features to manage ksqlDB by
 - Separating production/staging/development environments through dbt's profile and target.
 - Modularize the SQL with dbt's variable, reference, macro, etc.

+Not all dbt features are supported. ksqlDB transforms streaming data.
+Some of dbt features are assuming batch operation (e.g. incremental and snapshot).

-### Materialization type
+### Materialization types

 Supported:
 - stream